jeremykid/Algorithm_project/README.md

 Running time: General case by the Birthday paradox in O(\sqrt p)\ <= O(n^{1/4})
 			  but this is a heuristic claim, and rigorous analysis of the algorithm remains open.

-2 Experiment Result
+2 A description of what sort of tests I have included
 ------
-# 1 St: 2 primes product each prime > million
+# 1 St: 2 primes production (each prime > million)

+When the prime is very big, test the speed of each methods.

 ###1.1
 The testcases: 15485867*32452867 = 502560782130689